 Cindy F. Friedman was elected to the Massachusetts Senate on July 25, 2017.
 She represents five communities in the Fourth Middlesex District, including Arlington, Billerica, Burlington, Woburn, and parts of Lexington.
-Senator Friedman’s legislative agenda focuses on several important issues, including workers’ rights and wages, greater funding for local schools and governments, improved access to transportation, and better treatment for those suffering from mental illness or substance use disorder.
+Senator Friedman’s legislative agenda focuses on several important issues, including better treatment for those suffering from mental illness or substance use disorder, workers’ rights and wages, greater funding for local schools and governments, and improved access to transportation.

 Senator Friedman holds several positions in the Legislature.
 She serves as:

 - Senate Chair of the Joint Committee on Mental Health, Substance Use and Recovery;